ibm-cloud-docs/log-analysis/adoption.md

 If you add PII information in the name or description of IAM resources, you might be disclosing sensitive data to others in the same account.

-**When you define your IAM reosurces, do not add sensitive information in their names and descriptions.**
+**When you define your IAM resources, do not add sensitive information in their names and descriptions.**
 {: tip}